NASARace/race/doc/manual/design/parsing.rst

 time, providing explicit control over object construction for parse results.

-The distinguishing factor of RACE pull parsers is that lexical constructs such as tags or values are reported as mutable, pre-allocated ``gov.nasa.race.common.inlined.ByteSlice`` objects, which represent ranges into utf-8 byte arrays and support efficient comparison by means of inlining (the RACE build process is configured to inline contents of package ``gov.nasa.race.common.inlined``).
+The distinguishing factor of RACE pull parsers is that lexical constructs such as tags or values are reported as mutable, pre-allocated ``gov.nasa.race.common.ByteSlice`` objects, which represent ranges into utf-8 byte arrays and support efficient comparison by means of inlining (the RACE build process is configured to inline contents of package ``gov.nasa.race.common.inlined``).
 Only in case of relevance are slice values converted into Strings or parsed into primitive values